Best Gmail Organization Hacks

 - Select an email by clicking on the checkbox to the left of it or open the message.

-- Click on the label icon located right below the search bar.
+- Open the Label menu below the search bar.
 The label icon looks like an arrow pointing to the right.

-- A drop-down menu will appear.
-Click the Create new button located near the bottom.
+- Click the Create new button located near the bottom of the drop-down menu.

 - Enter a new label name.
 You can nest the new label inside of another label, which is the Gmail equivalent of placing a folder inside of another folder.